NOMU: Neural Optimization-based Model Uncertainty: Acknowledgements

 \section{Acknowledgements}

-We thank Marius H\"ogger for insightful discussions and his excellent research assistance in implementing the Bayesian optimization experiments.
+We thank Marius H\"ogger and Aurelio Dolfini for insightful discussions and their excellent research assistance in implementing the Bayesian optimization experiments and the UCI data set experiments, respectively.
+Furthermore, we thank the anonymous reviewers for helpful comments.
 This paper is part of a project that has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 805542).